A Sustainable NonProfit Housing Developer with a Vocational Education Program

 What do you mean by “Sensitive People?”

 Sensitive people are people who have no choice but to create a specialized environment in which they can thrive.
-Sensitivities are physical and biological responses to a changing environment, with social and emotional sequelae.
+Sensitivities are physical, neurological and biological responses to a changing environment, with social and emotional sequelae.
 When modern life normalizes environmental elements that injure, Sensitive people need to create micro-environments that allow them to recover from simply being in that world.

 Types of Sensitivity